 Lincoln Park Zoo inspires communities to create environments where wildlife will thrive in our urbanizing world, and our Conservation & Science staff serves on the front line in that fight.

-Our internships offer practical, real-world opportunities for recent and current college graduates to hone their research and science outreach skills while supporting ongoing conservation and research projects.
+Our internships offer practical, real-world opportunities for current college students and recent graduates to hone their research and science outreach skills while supporting ongoing conservation and research projects.

 Graduate and Post-graduate Studies